Châteliers oppidum: Decline in the 1st century

 Graffito Vrbanvs at the bottom of a vase.

-The conclusion of the Augustan era appears to signal a pivotal shift in Ambacia's historical trajectory.
+The conclusion of the era appears to signal a pivotal shift in Ambacia's historical trajectory.
 No construction projects from this period have been identified, and artifacts from the 1st century are scarce.
 In contrast, older structures were abandoned and their pits backfilled.
 Around this time, the city of Caesarodunum was founded on a plain 25 km west and became the civitas capital.
 This likely involved transferring authority from one city to the other, accompanied by a partial population shift initiated by Roman authorities or local elites.
 However, this did not entirely abandon the Châteliers site; it instead became a secondary settlement with a more economic than political role.

 The base of an early 1st-century terracotta vase bears the inscription "VRBANUVS", which may be the owner's cognomen and represents one of the earliest known Latin inscriptions at the site.